AlexSmith11/mayden-test/README.md

 ### Development:

-To setup this project, simply clone, then run `composer install` in the project directory.
+To setup this project:
+- Clone, then run `composer install` in the project directory.

-Then, to start the development environment, run `./vendor/bin/sail up` to use Laravels built-in version of docker, Sail.
+- To start the development environment, run `./vendor/bin/sail up` to use Laravels built-in version of docker, Sail.
+- Finally, run `./vendor/bin/sail artisan migrate:fresh --seed` to populate and seed the database.

 ### API:
 - Search: